 As foreigners, we sometimes embarrass ourselves and if you’re me, that happens more than you’d like to admit.
-Sometimes it’s a cultural faux pas and other times it’s in the language, but today, I’m putting a stop to that — at least at the French marché.
-So if you’re visiting France for the first time and want to browse your local market or have just moved and don’t have a clue, read on for my tips on how to be prepared at the French marché.
+Sometimes it’s a cultural faux pas and other times it’s with the language, but today, I’m putting a stop to that — at least at the French marché.
+So if you’re visiting France for the first time and want to browse your local market or have just moved and don’t have much experience yet, read on for my tips on how to be prepared at the French marché.

 The marché is the French version of a farmers market and THE place to stock up on produce, eggs, cheese, bread and more.
 Depending on where you live, the marché might be a winding maze of bustling stalls or laid back and small.
-If your marché is on the large side and chaotic, don’t stress!
+If your market is on the larger side and chaotic, don’t stress!

 My beginner tips below on how to survive the French marché (find one nearby here) will have you feeling like a pro in no time:

 French vendors rarely give you a bag and if they do, it’s a little flimsy plastic thing that might break anyway.
 Always bring your reusable grocery store bags or a wheelie shopping cart.
 And if you want to feel extra authentic, buy yourself a wicker basket for all your fresh produce.
 Here are my favorite French market baskets.

 For a small trip, this gorgeous Paris-themed tote bag is perfect.

 Do a quick loop before you buy.